What is Intraday Margin Trading?

 Margin Requirements by SEBI

 SEBI recently modified its intraday margin guidelines to satisfy margin obligations.
-Previously, the margin need was calculated at the conclusion of the trading day; however, traders must now complete their margin obligations at the start of each new intraday transaction.
+Previously, the margin needed was calculated after the trading day; however, traders must now complete their margin obligations at the start of each new intraday transaction.
 In addition, the margin requirement for cash market trading in 2020 has been reduced.

 Intraday traders, for example, must deposit around 20% of their overall transaction volume with their broker to use the margin facility.
 Traders can use any existing securities as collateral.